mysql/mysql-shell-plugins/mrs_plugin/docs/sections/Configuration.md

 If you want to manually manage the required MySQL accounts for use access the following steps need to be performed.

-1. Creating of the MySQL user account(s)
+1. Creation of the MySQL user account(s)
    - Either one or two MySQL accounts with limited privileges needs to be created
    - If only one account is used
 2. Bootstrapping the MySQL Routers using the created MySQL accounts via the following options
-   - `--mrs-metadata-account` used by the router to access the MRS metadata schema
+   - `--mrs-mysql-metadata-account` used by the router to access the MRS metadata schema
-   - `--mrs-data-account` used by the router to access the application schema
+   - `--mrs-mysql-data-account` used by the router to access the application schema

 As part of the MRS metadata schema creation, two SQL ROLEs have been created for MySQL Router access.